Photo from Unsplash

 A thousand lives to give?”

-Why should I despair of loving Jesus, with a love as strong as death?
-He deserves it—I desire it!
-The martyrs felt such love, and they were but flesh and blood—then why not I?
-They mourned their weakness, and yet out of weakness were made strong.
-Grace gave them all their unflinching constancy—there is the same grace for me.
-Jesus, lover of my soul, shed abroad such love, even Your love in my heart, this evening.
+Why should I despair of loving Jesus with a love as strong as death?
+He deserves it, and I desire it!
+The martyrs loved Him that way, and they were but human like me.
+Why not me, too?
+Though they were weak, grace made them strong.
+And that same grace is available to me.
+Jesus, lover of my soul, pour out Your love in my heart this evening.